Jean2208/MyWebsite/_posts/2024-08-05-headless-htb.md

 {% endhighlight %}
 </div>

 We can't SSH into the machine without a password so let's check port 5000 first.
-The nmap returns a GET HTTP request so let's take a look at the website.
+The nmap returns a GET HTTP with an `is_admin` cookie set, so let's take a look at the website.

 <div class="article-image">
   <img src="/assets/img/headless/homepage.png">